Comprehensive Hearing Loss Testing at PreventionGenetics

 • Save healthcare dollars by eliminating the need for additional tests, such as imaging

 PreventionGenetics offers a comprehensive and flexible test menu for hearing loss.
 Our new 202-gene Hereditary Hearing Loss and Deafness Panel covers both SHL and NSHL.
 The phenotypic and genetic heterogeneity of hearing loss, including the variable or mild features associated with some SHL genes, was considered in the development of this large panel.
 Copy number variant (CNV) detection is also an important component of clinical genetic testing for hereditary hearing loss, with CNVs contributing to 18.7% of all positive genetic diagnoses in a large cohort of NSHL patients (Shearer et al. 2014).
 Our panel includes both sequencing and CNV detection.

 In addition to our comprehensive panel, we have several hearing loss panel starters within our custom panels tool, which include subsets of genes in the large panel.
 The panel starters are categorized by hearing loss type, mode of inheritance, and genes known to be the most common genetic causes of hearing loss.

 Because of the heterogeneity of hearing loss, in cases where panel results come back negative or inconclusive, whole exome sequencing may be desired.
-Reflex to whole exome from the Hereditary Hearing Loss and Deafness Sequencing Panel with CNV Detection or custom panels is optional at a discounted rate.
+Reflex to whole exome from the Hereditary Hearing Loss and Deafness Panel or custom panels is optional at a discounted rate.

 Reflex to Exome (patient only)